-Entyvio comes as a powder that a healthcare professional mixes with sterile water.
-This mixture is given as an intravenous (IV) infusion (an injection into a vein that’s given over time).
+- a powder that a healthcare professional mixes with sterile solution and gives as an intravenous (IV) infusion (an injection into a vein that’s given over time)

 Below are commonly used dosages, but the dosage you receive will be determined by your doctor.